 Rather than asking patients if they use digital devices, perhaps the more useful route in today’s world is to ask how many types of screens they use regularly and for how long each day.
 Do not let patients assume eye strain and fatigue are expected side effects of sustained screen viewing.
 Proactive questioning and appropriate refractive and ocular surface assessment will help elicit issues, providing greater opportunity for the ECP to intervene with advice and management strategies.

-Wearing a contact lens for these tasks adds an additional challenge to the tear film and increases the chance of ocular discomfort and fatigue.
-Results shared here illustrate that beyond general advice for the management of digital eye strain, relief from accommodative stress is possible via use of a lens designed to help alleviate ocular tiredness.** Biofinity Energys® has been designed to meet the visual demands of patients’ modern lifestyles and may benefit both existing and new contact lens wearers who routinely use digital devices.
+Wearing a contact lens designed for these tasks adds an additional challenge to the tear film and increases the chance of ocular discomfort and fatigue.
+Results shared here illustrate that beyond general advice for the management of digital eye strain, relief from accommodative stress is possible via use of a lens designed to help alleviate ocular tiredness**.
+MyDay Energys® and Biofinity Energys® have been designed to meet the visual demands of patients’ modern lifestyles and may benefit both existing and new contact lens wearers who routinely use digital devices.

 *CVI Data on file 2016.
 Prospective, multi-center, subject-masked, bilateral, one month dispensing study in USA with Biofinity Energys in existing Biofinity sphere wearers.
 N=52.
 At dispensing and after one month of wear.